groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/_index.en.md

 ---
 ############################# Static ############################
 layout: "product"
-date: 2021-04-27T09:31:06+03:00
+date:  2023-12-01T17:51:42
 draft: false

 ############################# Head ############################
-head_title: "Watermark Solution | On Premise APIs and Free App - GroupDocs"
+head_title: "#Watermark Solution | On Premise APIs and Free App - GroupDocs"
-head_description: "Add watermark to PDF, images and documents.
+head_description: "#Add watermark to PDF, images and documents.
 Watermarking Solution for Microsoft Office, PDF, OpenDocument, Image File Formats and more."

 ############################# Header ############################
-title: "Watermark Solution for Documents"
+title: "#Watermark Solution for Documents"
-description: "Quickly apply & manipulate text and image based watermarks of your documents and images with smart search."
+description: "#Quickly apply & manipulate text and image based watermarks of your documents and images with smart search."

 ############################# APIs ###############################
 apis: